Omnichannel vitual PBX...

 Because of the versatility in data collected through our virtual phone numbers, these statistical reports can be used for launching marketing campaigns or for knowing how many additional virtual numbers should be added to your network in order to grow your business.
 For more information about our virtual phone numbers, visit the virtual phone number section of our website.

-Call recordings are only available for 10 days, after that they will be permanently deleted from your account.
+Call recordings are only available for 1 month.
+After that, they will be permanently deleted from your account.
 If you would like to keep a copy, you may download them periodically.
 You can also extend this limited time period by registering for an additional FTP (File Transfer Protocol) service.

 For more information about call recording and their legal aspects, please send us an email at firstname.lastname@example.org